The Agents page in PushMetrics, listing every agent in the workspace

 Name

-Give the agent a name people will recognise.
-It shows up in the agent picker, in the conversation list on the Requests page, and as the bold sender name when the agent posts back to Slack.
-Up to 256 characters.
+Pick something your team will actually recognise.
+The name shows up in the agent picker, on the Requests list, and as the sender name when the agent posts to Slack.

 Avatar

-Upload a profile picture.
-The avatar appears next to the agent's messages on the Requests page in PushMetrics.
+A profile picture.
+Shows up next to the agent's messages in PushMetrics.

 Role

-The role is the single biggest thing that decides whether the agent feels generic or like a real teammate.
+A good role is the single biggest thing that turns a generic chatbot into something that feels like a teammate.

 💡